Phuket for AmericansTax Guide

 FBAR — Foreign Bank Account Report

 Thailand is FATCA-compliant.
-Thai banks report US-person account information to Thai tax authorities, who pass it to the IRS annually.
-Your SSN is required when opening a Thai bank account.
-This reporting happens regardless of whether you file — which means the IRS will know about your account even if you don't disclose it.
+Thai banks report US-person accounts to the IRS annually.
+Your SSN is required when opening a Thai account.
+The IRS will know about your account regardless of whether you disclose it.

 The 2024 Thai Remittance Rule Change

-For non-resident American buyers (fewer than 183 days in Thailand annually) this change has limited direct impact.
+In 2024, Thailand changed its rules on foreign-sourced income.
+For Thai tax residents (183+ days annually), foreign income remitted to Thailand may now be subject to Thai income tax regardless of when it was earned.
+For non-resident American buyers (fewer than 183 days), this change has limited direct impact.
 For buyers planning extended stays, consult a Thai tax advisor before establishing Thai tax residency.

 Rental Income — US Tax Treatment